 Creach Family Holdings Announces Acquisition of HealthRev Partners

-Creach Family Holdings expands its healthcare solutions by acquiring HealthRev Partners, enhancing its offerings for home health and hospice providers.
+Creach Family Holdings enhances its healthcare offerings by acquiring HealthRev Partners, strengthening its position in the home health and hospice sectors.

-The acquisition of HealthRev Partners expands our ability to serve home health and hospice providers, combining RCM expertise with Careficient’s EMR solution to improve patient care and operations.”STUART, FL, UNITED STATES, December 3, 2024 /EINPresswire.com/ -- Creach Family Holdings Announces Acquisition of HealthRev Partners
+The acquisition of HealthRev Partners is a strategic move that expands our ability to serve the home health and hospice sectors, combining their RCM expertise with Careficient’s EMR solution.”JENSEN BEACH, FL, UNITED STATES, December 4, 2024 /EINPresswire.com/ -- Creach Family Holdings, a privately held investment firm focused on healthcare technology and tech-enabled services, is excited to announce the acquisition of HealthRev Partners, a leading provider of revenue cycle management (RCM) services for the home health and hospice market.
+This acquisition complements Creach Family Holdings' portfolio, which includes Careficient, a top electronic medical record (EMR) provider for home health and hospice agencies.

 — Gene Creach, CEO of Careficient

-Creach Family Holdings, a privately held investment firm focused on healthcare technology and tech-enabled services, announces the acquisition of HealthRev Partners, a provider of technology-driven revenue cycle management (RCM) solutions serving the home health and hospice market.
-This acquisition complements Creach Family Holdings’ portfolio, including Careficient, a leading electronic medical record (EMR) provider for home health and hospice agencies.

-By combining HealthRev Partners’ RCM expertise with Careficient’s EMR platform, Creach Family Holdings aims to provide an integrated suite of solutions that streamline operations, optimize revenue cycles, and improve patient care.
+By combining HealthRev Partners’ RCM expertise with Careficient’s innovative EMR platform, Creach Family Holdings aims to offer an integrated suite of solutions that streamline operations, improve revenue cycles, and enhance patient care for home health and hospice providers.

 Careficient Inc.